 Many people prefer to use the gas burner as a way to light the charcoal in a standard chimney.
 You can take a peek at this technique in the short video below.

 I have always had mixed feelings about the Deluxe.
 On one hand it just seems wrong to hook a propane bottle up to a charcoal grill.
 On the flip side, for many people the difficulty of starting charcoal is what keeps them from grilling on a kettle.
-If this is what it takes to get more people using charcoal then I guess it must be a good thing.
+If adding an ignition system is what it takes to get more people to grill using charcoal then I am in favor of using one!

 Other Performer Deluxe and Premium Features